What does Commodities stand for?

 Where are electricity and other commodities traded in Europe?

-In addition to energy products, the European Energy Exchange (EEX) [LINK] also trades certain commodities such as gas, emission allowances, coal futures and some agricultural commodities.
+In addition to energy products, the European Energy Exchange (EEX) also trades certain commodities such as gas, emission allowances, coal futures and some agricultural commodities.
 Compared to the major marketplaces, however, the EEX concentrates on its core business and plays more of a central European role in commodities trading.

 Price formation and volatility of commodities in the energy industry